lixc21/MPC-Solution/README.md

 # MPC-Solution
-the solution of Model Predictive Control: Theory, Computation, and Design homework for an internal course
+the solution of Model Predictive Control: Theory, Computation, and Design

+Homework for an internal course